-Sujatha Padmanabhan, who joined KV in 1984, notes that "KV has been an open organisation and has provided a platform for like-minded individuals to work together.
-It has also been a flexible platform - the flexibility has helped to keep it alive.
+Sujatha Padmanabhan, who joined KV in 1984, notes that "the fact that it has been an open organisation and a platform for like-minded individuals has helped it in the last few decades.
+It has been a flexible platform too - the flexibility too has helped to keep it alive.
 The fact that it has remained small has helped.
 A very large organisation could have meant a dilution of some basic principles that have held it together (like decentralised decision making etc).
 It may have led to some bureaucratic functioning."

-In a similar vein, Pankaj Sekhsaria, associated with KV since 1995, points to "the founding principles of a flat structure, of nimble footedness, of a frugal institutional structure, frugal finances, the capacity to attract and support the new generation," and "the class structure, perhaps unintentionally, has also helped - the fact that most, if not all of us, come from a certain class, have had a certain kind of education, speak English etc... has also helped."
+In a similar vein, Pankaj Sekhsaria, associated with KV since 1995, points to "the founding principles of a flat structure, of nimble footedness, of a frugal institutional structure, frugal finances, the capacity to attract and support the new generation", and "the class structure, perhaps unintentionally, has also helped - the fact that most, if not all of us, come from a certain class, have had a certain kind of education, speak English etc... has also helped."